 These funds are used to account for proceeds from specific sources (other than from trusts or for capital projects) that are restricted to expenditure for specific purposes.
-The Township had the following significant Special Revenue Fund:
+The Township had the following significant Special Revenue Funds:

-Gasoline Tax Fund - This fund receives gasoline tax money to pay for constructing, maintaining and repairing Township roads and bridges.
+Gasoline Tax Fund - This fund receives gasoline tax money to pay for constructing, maintaining and repairing Township roads.